 Next, the surgeons will attach the donor intestine (and any other donor organs).
 For the intestine, your child’s blood vessels will be sewn to those of the donor organ and then the new intestine will be reconnected at both ends.

 During this part of the procedure, the surgeons will also create a temporary opening, called a stoma, in the lower part of the small intestine.
 This procedure is called an ileostomy, and it gives your child’s transplant team easy access to the new intestine through the stoma.
 It will help the team monitor the transplant and check for signs of rejection.
 The surgeon will also place a tube at the upper end of the donor intestine near your child’s stomach.
-This tube is called a jejunal tube and reduces pressure in your child’s gut, so he can receive nutrition from food, rather than from intravenous TPN.
+This tube is called a jejunal tube and reduces pressure in your child’s gut, so your child can receive nutrition from food rather than from intravenous total parenteral nutrition (TPN).